SEKI-YUTA/action-comment-working-branch-name/README.md

 ## Example

-When a new issue is opened, the action will add a comment like:
+When a new issue is opened or when someone comments `:comment-branch` on an existing issue, the action will add a comment like:

 ```
 This issue's work branch is "Your-App-Name-123".